 It’s an incredible story, and we can just picture Bob sitting on the bus next to James with his face glued to the glass taking in all the surroundings of the huge London cityscape.
 James can barely afford to take care of himself, with very few earnings playing guitar on the street.
 But once he takes Bob to the place he is playing, there’s a transformation.
 People take notice.
 James is no longer an invisible person.
 He becomes visible because people stop to look, listen, and throw some change at the person with the cat.

-his true story is one of many testimonials of how strong the bond can be between humans and their cats.
-Check out other posts Paws for Reflection has written on this very topic.
+His true story is one of many testimonials of how strong the bond can be between humans and their cats.
+Check out other posts Paws has written on this very topic.

 Becoming visible is key to James’ recovery.
 If it hadn’t been for the Ginger Kitty Bob, people would have continued to pass by and not notice, just one more person playing guitar for a few schillings.